Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/stats.md

 !!! info

-    These commands can be executed by Admins and Bot Manager only.
+    These commands can be executed by Admins and Bot Managers only.

 The `bb stats` command allows you to create or update voice channels (VCs) for server booster stats.

-## Available Sub Commands
+## Available Sub-Commands

 `bb stats create <stat option>`
-: Create a new VC for the specified stat option
+: Create a new VC for the specified stat option.

 `bb stats link <stat option> #VC`
-: Use the specified VC for the specified stat option
+: Use the specified VC for the specified stat option.

 `bb stats update <stat option> <new name>`
-: Set the name of the VC for the specified stat option to the specified new name
+: Set the name of the VC for the specified stat option to the specified new name.

 `bb stats delete <stat option>`
-: Delete the VC for the specified stat option
+: Delete the VC for the specified stat option.

 ## Available Stat Options

--   `allboosts`: all-time total boosts on the server
+-   `allboosts`: all-time total boosts on the server.

--   `currboosts`: current boosts on the server
+-   `currboosts`: current boosts on the server.

--   `allboosters`: current number of boosters on the server
+-   `allboosters`: current number of boosters on the server.

--   `currboosters`: number of all-time server boosters
+-   `currboosters`: number of all-time server boosters.

 ## Usage